apollographql/apollo-ios/ROADMAP.md

 ### `@defer` support - Available in release [1.14.0](https://github.com/apollographql/apollo-ios/releases/tag/1.14.0)

 The `@defer` directive enables your queries to receive data for specific fields asynchronously.
 This is helpful whenever some fields in a query take much longer to resolve than others.
 [Apollo Kotlin](https://www.apollographql.com/docs/kotlin/fetching/defer/) and [Apollo Client (web)](https://www.apollographql.com/docs/react/data/defer/) currently support this syntax, so if you're interested in learning more check out their documentation.
-Apollo iOS has released a preview version of this feature in the `preview-defer.1` branch.
-This will be released as an experimental feature in an upcoming `1.x` minor version.
+This has been released as an experimental feature in `1.14.0`.

 * ✅ Code generation
 * ✅ Partial incremental execution